flyp’s Awesome House Selling Service Properly Explained (Review)

 I’m here to tell you that you absolutely don’t. it’s not humanly possible to have a clue.

-it’s not you, it’s them.
+it’s not you, it’s most definitely them.

-No doubt, their visually dashing website is as slick as a baby seal, but the problem is it’s about as useful as a singing bollock.
+Their visually dashing website is as slick as a baby seal, but the problem is it’s about as useful as a singing bollock.
 This is what they call tough love, I believe.

-As flyp’s affiliate partner, it pains me to say that they do a remarkable job at explaining diddly-dick about what it is they actually do, so it seems reasonable to assume that most people never get to appreciate what feasts they bring to the table.
+As flyp’s affiliate partner, it pains me to say that they do a remarkable job at explaining diddly-dick about what it is they actually do, so it seems reasonable to assume that most people never get to appreciate the feasts they bring to the table.
 It hurts because their house-selling service is awesome and so is the team behind it (which is precisely why I’m excited to be their affiliate partner), and I’m confident more people would flock to use their service if better explained.

 flyp’s offers two types of house-selling services

-You would never be able to tell from their website (currently), but flyp provides two distinctly different house-selling solutions, and one will likely be more suited to you than the other.
+You would never be able to tell from their website, but flyp provides two distinctly different house-selling solutions, and one will likely be more suited to you than the other.
 For some unknown reason, flyp have meshed the details of both services together, giving the impression they’re flogging one product when they’re absolutely not!

 • 1) “Multi-agency strategy” sales service

-This is a multi-layered customised sales service just for you, specifically optimised for landlords and/or sellers with empty properties.
-It can be a little tough to fully digest, but I’ll do my best to give you the gist of it.
+It can be challenging to fully digest, but I’ll do my best to give you the gist of it.

-The service entails three potential stages (it all depends on which is relevant):
+The service entails three potential stages:

 After the property has been transformed – and if a buyer hasn’t been found yet – flyp will then host short-term rentals in the property, so this way the seller can generate some sweet rental income while it’s vacant and being marketed for sale (with their multi-agency approach).